jianzhi-1/math-ucb/README.md

 - 185: Introduction to Complex Analysis

 ### Fall 2023 🍂
-- H113: Honors Introduction to Abstract Algebra
+- 113: Introduction to Abstract Algebra
+- 150: (STAT) Stochastic Processes
+- 151A: (STAT) Linear Modelling: Theory and Applications
-- 202A: Introduction to Topology and Analysis
+- 153: (STAT) Introduction to Time Series